arwehrman/glam-kit/Notes.md

   Category
     has_many items
-    has_many kits through items?
+    has_many kits through items
       - name

     create seed data for Category

-  Users can't add, only select from drop down
+    User can't add a category, only select from drop down
-      - name

   Users
     has_many kits